project-zot/project-zot.github.io/docs/user-guides/zli.md

 ### Listing images

-You can list all images hosted on a zot server using the [`zli images`](#_zli-images) command with the server’s alias:
+You can list all images hosted on a zot server using the [`zli image list`](#_zli-image) command with the server’s alias:

-    $ bin/zli images remote-zot
+    $ bin/zli image list --config local

-    IMAGE NAME        TAG               DIGEST    SIZE
+    REPOSITORY        TAG       OS/ARCH         DIGEST      SIGNED      SIZE
-    postgres          9.6.18-alpine     ef27f3e1  14.4MB
-    postgres          9.5-alpine        264450a7  14.4MB
+    alpine            latest    linux/amd64     3fc10231    false       84MB
-    busybox           latest            414aeb86  707.8KB
+    busybox           latest    linux/amd64     9172c5f6    false       2.2MB

 You can also filter the image list to view a specific image by specifying the image name:

-    $ bin/zli images remote-zot -n busybox
+    $ bin/zli image name busybox:latest --config local

-    IMAGE NAME        TAG               DIGEST    SIZE
+    REPOSITORY        TAG       OS/ARCH         DIGEST      SIGNED      SIZE
-    busybox           latest            414aeb86  707.8KB
+    busybox           latest    linux/amd64     9172c5f6    false       2.2MB

 ### Scanning images for known vulnerabilities

-Using the [`zli cve`](#_zli-cve) command, you can fetch the CVE (Common Vulnerabilities and Exposures) information for images hosted on the zot server.
+Using the [`zli cve list`](#_zli-cve) command, you can fetch the CVE (Common Vulnerabilities and Exposures) information for images hosted on the zot server.
 This example shows how to learn which images are affected by a specific CVE:

-    $ bin/zli cve remote-zot -i CVE-2017-9935
+    $ bin/zli cve affected CVE-2017-9935 --config remote-zot

     IMAGE NAME        TAG               DIGEST    SIZE
     c3/openjdk-dev    commit-5be4d92    ac3762e2  335MB

-This example displays a list all CVEs affecting a specific image:
+This example displays a list of all CVEs affecting a specific image:

-    $ bin/zli cve remote-zot -I c3/openjdk-dev:0.3.19
+    $ bin/zli cve list c3/openjdk-dev:0.3.19 --config remote-zot

     ID                SEVERITY  TITLE
     CVE-2015-8540     LOW       libpng: underflow read in png_check_keyword()